- Wetenschappelijke functies, PhD-posities

 - Geplaatst op

-The Clinical Psychology Unit of the Institute of Psychology at Leiden University is looking for a
+The Faculty of Science and the Institute of Biology Leiden is looking for a

-This PhD position is one of in total 25 positions at the core of the N.W.O. funded BioClock research project, which is part of the Dutch Research Agenda.
-BioClock is a unique consortium in which academic institutes, societal partners, and industry join forces to address a broad spectrum of fundamental and applied research questions on the circadian clock in modern society.
-As a PhD student in the BioClock consortium, the candidate will get the opportunity to actively participate in this multidisciplinary team effort.
+This PhD position is one of in total 25 positions at the core of the BioClock consortium, funded by the Dutch Research Council (NWO) in the framework of the Dutch Research Agenda (NWA).
+BioClock is a national consortium in which academic institutes, societal partners, and industry join forces to address a broad spectrum of fundamental and applied research questions on the circadian clock in modern society.
+As a PhD candidate in the BioClock consortium, you will get the opportunity to actively participate in this multidisciplinary team effort.
 See https://bioclockconsortium.org/ for more information about the BioClock consortium.

 Terms and conditions